PhilSole/Freediver/README.md

 * **Oxygen, pressure and body**
     - Total Lung capacity average is about 6 litres.
 Efficiency can be increased but not total volume.
 World record about 12 litres total volume.
     - Volume of air is divided by every 10m unit of depth. e.g 10m = 1/2 volume, 20m = 1/3 volume.
+* **Hand signals** - use [hand signals from real diving](https://www.tripsavvy.com/common-hand-signals-for-scuba-diving-2963222) to indicate swimmer needs to equalize, or stop, or shark.

 ## General physics concepts
 * Mass kg